Adur Homes' Leasehold Team

 Adur District Council as landlord is responsible for maintenance and repair of the building.

 A lease is a contract between the leaseholder and the landlord giving ownership of the flat for a fixed period of time.
-Adur's leases are generally for a period of 125 years.
+Adur's leases are generally for a period of 125 years from the date of the first sale of a property in the building.

 The lease sets out the obligations of the two parties: what the leaseholder has agreed to do, and what the landlord is bound to do.

-The leaseholder will have to pay ground rent, and a contribution towards the costs of maintaining and managing the building.
-The leaseholder will also have to keep a number of conditions on the use and occupation of the flat.
+As a leaseholder you will have to pay ground rent, and a service charge, which is your contribution towards the costs of maintaining and managing the building.
+You will also have to keep a number of conditions on the use and occupation of the flat which are set out in the lease.

 Leaseholders have the right to expect the landlord to maintain and repair the structure of the building, and to manage the common parts.